iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 Recently I've been thinking a lot about integer divisibility.
-It was all well and good until, for an unrelated project, a needed an interesting but relatively simple finite automaton to as an example, and stumbled into a construction for dividing numbers with DFAs.
+It was all well and good until, for an unrelated project, a needed an interesting but relatively simple finite automaton to use as an example, and stumbled into a construction for dividing numbers with DFAs.
 This made me fall into a rabbit hole and this post redacts everything I brought back from inside that madness.
 I don't promise it will be useful.